 that certain conditions can interfere with the healing process following an eyelid surgery?
 Eye diseases like glaucoma, retinal detachment, and dry eye can inhibit eyelid surgery recovery.
 Other medical conditions can increase the risk associated with the procedure, such as cardiovascular disease, thyroid diseases and diabetes.
 It is important to let your doctor know if you suffer from any of these conditions.

-This is example of patient who had upper and lower blepharoplasty and well as a browlift.
+An example of patient who had upper and lower blepharoplasty and a browlift.